 - Potassium, a critical member of maintaining fluid balance in our bodies

 - Fiber for improving gastrointestinal health and supporting a healthy and robust immune system

 - Pantothenic acid, a B vitamin required for the production of energy from fats

 - Vitamin E to protect cell membranes from free radicals

 Avocados can be great companions during treatment.
 A sore mouth is an all-too frequent side effect of both chemotherapy and some radiation.
 Avocado’s smooth texture and light taste can make a soothing, nutritious addition to meals and snacks.

 For those in chemo, eating avocado can be a good way to get a boost of calories on days when appetite is slight, as each medium-sized avocado contains roughly 300 calories.

-There are actually over 80 different kinds of avocadoes, but the most widely available are Hass and Florida varieties.
+There are actually over 80 different kinds of avocados, but the most widely available is the Hass variety.
 Hass avocados are small and pear shaped with rough, dark, brownish green skin.
-Florida avocadoes are much larger, and are bright green, smooth and shiny.
-When buying any avocado, make sure there are no cracks or punctures in the skin, and that the fruit is firm but soft.
+When buying any avocado, make sure there are no cracks or punctures in the skin, and that the fruit gives slightly with a little pressure — not too firm and not too soft.

-If you’re on chemo, you probably know it’s not a good idea to eat commercially prepped avocado salads, however it is OK to eat fresh avocado if you take care.
-The avocado’s tough rind will protect the flesh from dangerous microbes until you cut into it, so when prepping your avocado, wash it thoroughly before cutting it.
-This will help prevent any bacteria on the skin from getting onto the flesh.
-Once open, cut avocado or homemade dips will keep safely for one day in the fridge, so don’t let them linger.
-And remember, if in doubt, always ask your RD or oncologist about certain foods before consuming them.
+When prepping your avocado, wash it thoroughly before cutting it.
+Once open, cut avocado will keep safely for one day in the fridge, so don’t let them linger.
+Remember, if in doubt, always ask your RD or oncologist about certain foods before consuming them.